Logiqx/gps-details/docs/devices/garmin/developer/README.md

         started = startUpdates(options)
     }

-    // Use standard GPS with versions prior ro ConnectIQ 3.2.0 if (!started) {
+    // Use standard GPS with versions prior to ConnectIQ 3.2.0 if (!started) {
         options = Position.LOCATION_CONTINUOUS;
         started = startUpdates(options)